Jarlotee/somnium/docs/rules/characters/index.md

 ## Alignment and Diametric Opposition

 Characters have belief systems which often evolve over time.
-It is the players responsiblity to roleplay the reasoning behind their characters choices.
+It is the players responsibility to role-play the reasoning behind their characters choices.

-If the table enjoys suprises (both positive and negative) aligned items and traps can introduce some fun.
-However player choice is still preffered at most tables.
+If the table enjoys surprises (both positive and negative) aligned items and traps can introduce some fun.
+However player choice is still proffered at most tables.
 When introducing a trap or item that has an alignment effect describe the aura of the item or area in a way that is clear to the players.
 Describing how it feels and what power it could yield along with the sense of trade-off can introduce some drama.
 Who knows, maybe they can change the heart of a sentient weapon or using a cursed item out of desperation.